kashev/py-ews-util/README.md

 ## Usage

 This script doesn't take any arguments.
-Run it wherever Python 2 is.
+Run it wherever Python (2 or 3) is.
+Tested with Python 2.7.6 and 3.4.0 on a Windows 8.1 machine.

 ## The Original EWS Javascript Code